rudychung/SauSaGe/README.md

 ## Optional Requirements Implemented
 1. Parses title from input files, changes HTML page title and header accordingly.
 2. `-o` and `--output` options allow specification of output directory.
-3. Recursively searches directory structure for text files and converts all of them into `.html` files.
+4. Recursively searches directory structure for text files and converts all of them into `.html` files.
+5. Creates an `index.html` file that links to the output files created if a directory is specfied as input